NobootRecord/MySite/README.md

 # MySite
-This is my own website coded on JavaScript.
+This is my own website coded on HTML from scratch
-Мой собственный сайт, написанный с нуля на JavaScript.